Tilbury Riverside railway station: Boat train operation

-Most of the berths at Tilbury Docks were supplied with platforms but Tilbury Tidal Basin was defined as a station and had two platforms.
+Most of the berths at Tilbury Docks were supplied with platforms, but Tidal Basin was defined as a station and had two platforms.
 It was located west of Tilbury Riverside and accessed off the west side of the throat.
-The station opened on 17 April 1886 and the idea was that ships would tie up here rather than mid river allowing a more convenient transfer for passengers.The station was not particularly well used and in the 1906 remodelling of Riverside the branch was reduced to a goods siding.
+The station opened on 17 April 1886 and the idea was that ships would tie up here rather than mid-river, allowing a more convenient transfer for passengers.
+The station was not particularly well used and, in the 1906 remodelling of Riverside, the branch was reduced to a goods siding.